brandon202415/Harry-Potter-Audio-Download/README.md

 ```
 python3 potterdownload.py
 ```
-The program will create 7 folders and begin downloading the Harry Potter audiobooks.
+The program will create 7 folders (inside the current directory) and begin downloading the Harry Potter audiobooks.

 Note: This is very large (1.3 GB) download, so expect it to take several minutes depending on download speed.